8 Geospatial Data Analysis

 coords

-# Fit KDE model
+# Fit a KDE model on the point coordinates

 = KernelDensity(bandwidth=0.01).fit(coords)